Get in touch

 Email: info@eeoc.gov

 An agency complaint may be filed before, during, or after a complaint is filed with the District, or a person may forego filing a complaint with the District and rely solely on the MDCR or EEOC.
-The District recommends that a person who has been subjected to discrimination, including unlawful harassment, or retaliation, also file a complaint with the District to ensure that the District can take steps to prevent further discrimination, including unlawful harassment, or retaliation and to discipline the Respondent, if appropriate.
+The District recommends that a person who has been subjected to Unlawful Discrimination, including unlawful harassment or Retaliation, also file a complaint with the District to ensure that the District can take steps to prevent further Unlawful Discrimination, including unlawful harassment or Retaliation, and to discipline the Respondent, if appropriate.
 The MDCR and EEOC do not serve as an appellate body for District decisions.
 An investigation by the MDCR or EEOC will occur separately from any District investigation.

 Date adopted: 08/09/21